dart-lang/pub/doc/solver.md

       distinct root cause.)

-    * Backtrack by removing all assignments whose decision level is greater than `previousSatisfier`'s from the partial solution, or whose decision level is greater than 0 if there is no `previousSatisfier`.
+    * Backtrack by removing all assignments whose decision level is greater than `previousSatisfierLevel` from the partial solution.

     * Return `incompatibility`.